statengeneraal/laws-markdown/verdrag/convention/for/the/protection/of/the/marine/environment/of/the/north-east/etc/BWBV0001119/README.md

 (iii) for the purposes of Annex III, the leaving wholly or partly in place of a disused offshore installation or disused offshore pipeline, provided that any such operation takes place in accordance with any relevant provisions of the Convention and with other relevant international law.

-h) "Incineration" means any deliberate combustion of wastes or other matter in the maritime area for the purpose of their thermal destruction.
+h) “Incineration” means any deliberate combustion of wastes or other matter in the maritime area for the purpose of their thermal destruction.

-i) "Incineration" does not include the thermal destruction of wastes or other matter in accordance with applicable international law incidental to, or derived from the normal operation of vessels or aircraft, or offshore installations other than the thermal destruction of wastes or other matter on vessels or aircraft or offshore installations operating for the purpose of such thermal destruction.
+i) “Incineration” does not include the thermal destruction of wastes or other matter in accordance with applicable international law incidental to, or derived from the normal operation of vessels or aircraft, or offshore installations other than the thermal destruction of wastes or other matter on vessels or aircraft or offshore installations operating for the purpose of such thermal destruction.

-j) "Offshore activities" means activities carried out in the maritime area for the purposes of the exploration, appraisal or exploitation of liquid and gaseous hydrocarbons.
+j) “Offshore activities” means activities carried out in the maritime area for the purposes of the exploration, appraisal or exploitation of liquid and gaseous hydrocarbons.

-k) "Offshore sources" means offshore installations and offshore pipelines from which substances or energy reach the maritime area.
+k) “Offshore sources” means offshore installations and offshore pipelines from which substances or energy reach the maritime area.

-l) "offshore installation" means any man-made structure, plant or vessel or parts thereof, whether floating or fixed to the seabed, placed within the maritime area for the purpose of offshore activities.
+l) “offshore installation” means any man-made structure, plant or vessel or parts thereof, whether floating or fixed to the seabed, placed within the maritime area for the purpose of offshore activities.

-m) "Offshore pipeline" means any pipeline which has been placed in the maritime area for the purpose of offshore activities.
+m) “Offshore pipeline” means any pipeline which has been placed in the maritime area for the purpose of offshore activities.

-n) "Vessels or aircraft" means waterborne or airborne craft of any type whatsoever, their parts and other fittings.
+n) “Vessels or aircraft” means waterborne or airborne craft of any type whatsoever, their parts and other fittings.
 This expression includes air-cushion craft, floating craft whether self-propelled or not, and other man-made structures in the maritime area and their equipment, but excludes offshore installations and offshore pipelines.

-o) "Wastes or other matter" does not include:
+o) “Wastes or other matter” does not include:

 (i) human remains;